Fay Sampson’s Family History

 By far the most significant event of their lives was the Black Death of 1348-9.
 Around half the population died.
 It was just at this time, in 1349, that John and Jane married.

 John would have come into his father’s estates when he came of age.
-Jane’s father had died in 1647 and she too inherited some land.
+Jane’s father had died in 1347, the year after he had fought at the Battle of Crecy, and she too inherited some land.
 As feudal landowners, their way of life would have been radically challenged by the acute shortage of labour caused by the devastating death toll of the plague.
 Their large estates had been worked by peasants, who were obliged to give a certain number of days’ work to their liege lord.
 The crisis in labour supply meant that many peasants left the land to seek employment in the towns, where the shortage offered significantly higher incomes, Laws were passed forbidding them to leave their feudal lords, but the scale of the situation made these hard to enforce.

 Manorial farming